camisatx/pySecMaster/README.md

 ### Without Docker using the GUI

-  *NOTE*: The Quandl data download is currently broken.
-Use the pysecmaster.py instead.
+  **NOTE: The Quandl data download is currently broken.
+Use the pysecmaster.py instead.**

   1. Download and install both [PostgreSQL](http://www.postgresql.org/download/) and [Psycopg2](http://initd.org/psycopg/docs/install.html) to your computer.
 Installing psycopg2 on Windows can be challenging, but I found it easy to use the wheel provided on Christoph Gohlke's [Windows Binaries for Python](http://www.lfd.uci.edu/~gohlke/pythonlibs/#psycopg) page.